 And it’s even more important that we remember: all of those beautiful qualities begin within us.

 So let’s get centered and let’s take action.
 Not either/or, but both/and.

 Let’s call our senators and representatives, let’s stand up for what is good … and let’s do it all from a place of fierce love.

-To help you get touch with that place within, listen to this interview with life coach and writer Jill Winski!
+To help you get touch with that place within, listen to “When Less is More” with life coach and writer Jill Winski!